MerchantPug/apugli/README.md

 If you'd like to use Apugli in any Apoli or Origins powers you can read up on the [Documentation](https://apugli.readthedocs.io/en/latest/).
 It's recommended to have some knowledge about either mod before doing so.

-## Implementing the mod into your project
+## Implementing the library into your project

 Assuming you're using a 1.17 default Fabric workspace, you are able to add Apugli as a dependency to your workspace through adding these to your project.